Courses

 What are the requirements to participate?

-This is an immersive experience requiring 5-8 hours per day.
+This program is for operations professionals & organizational leaders.
+It is an immersive experience requiring 5-8 hours per day.
 You will need to ensure you can clear your schedule to maximize your progress on your high-impact career pivot.
 This time estimate includes all the required activities – the independent, interactive, and iterative elements, not just the virtual calls (which will only last 1-2 hours per day).

 You also need a reliable internet connection, English language skills sufficient to constructively engage in group discussions, and to be over 18 years of age.
 Entry may also be competitive; see “Who it’s for” for what we’ll be looking for.